fbada/TryCloud-Collaboration-MiniGroup/README.md

 # Mini-Group TryCloud Suite
-Basic cucumber framework used for running automation tests on Jenkins.
+Basic cucumber framework used for running automation tests on Github Actions and Jenkins using EC2 instances.
+This web application has automatic data backup for servers & computers with secure, encrypted cloud that manages all types of files, photos, and videos Remote file access from any device.
+It allowss for team collaboration and real-time communication.

+BDD Cucumber framework  is used to test the TryCloud company’s cloud storage web-based application in this assignment specifically using elenium and Javaa.

+Java 11
+Maven 3
+Selenium WebDriver,
+Junit 4,
+Cucumber Design patterns - POM, Singleton
+Git/Github

 ## Running locally
 To run locally and generate HTML reports, use this maven goal *verify*.
 HTML reports should be generated under target/cucumber-html-reports